Dirac series for $E_{6(-14)}$: FS-scattered members of

 must satisfy that $\|\nu\|\leq \|\rho\|$.
 Moreover, thanks to Theorem \ref{thm-SR}, it suffices to consider the case that $\Lambda$ is not strongly regular.
 Therefore, $\Lambda$ must belong to the set $\Omega$ defined in \eqref{Omega}.
 This allows us to enumerate the FS-scattered members of $\widehat{E_{6(-14)}}^d$ after considering finitely many candidate representations.
 To be more precise, it remains to single out the \emph{unitary} ones in $\bigcup_{\Lambda\in\Omega} \Pi^{\rm fs}(\Lambda)$, and check whether they have Dirac cohomology or not one by one using the method described at step (e) of \cite[Section 8]{D17}.

 To make the calculation efficient, we shall use Dirac inequality and the partition \eqref{Omega-partition}.
-Since the group $E_{6(-14)}$ is Hermitian symmetric, the $K(\bbR)$-types of $\pi$ may \emph{not} be a union of Vogan pencils (cf. Lemma 3.4 of \cite{Vog80}).
+Since $G$ is of Hermitian symmetric type, the $K$-types of $\pi$ may \emph{not} be a union of Vogan pencils (cf. Lemma 3.4 of \cite{Vog80}).
 See Example \ref{exam-hwt}.
 Thus unlike \cite{D19} or \cite{DDY}, we can \emph{no longer} use the distribution of the spin norm along Vogan pencils to further improve the computing efficiency.